BuvinJT/distbuilder/docs/ConfigClasses.md

 ## WindowsExeVersionInfo

-Objects of this type define metadata branded into Windows executables.
+Objects of this type define meta data branded into Windows executables.
 This is the object type intended for PyInstallerConfig.versionInfo attributes.